Barcelona Tapas- Top 5 Tapas to try!

 Spain is famous for tapas!
 While originally from Andalucia, there are many Barcelona tapas bars and Barcelona tapas tours out there.
 These can spice up your visit to Spain and give you a flavor of the culture.
 Originally tapas were small snacks served on top (‘tapado’) of a glass of beer.
 Now they have evolved in many directions…

 After a hard day of tours in Barcelona, you definitely deserve a good plate (or five) of delicious Barcelona tapas!
-Here’s a quick taste of my favorite five tapas in Barcelona!

 1. Pan con tomate